jokerwyt/Pintos/docs/p3a.md

 >textbook for an explanation of the necessary conditions for
 >deadlock.)

+Every process has a VM lock to protect the page table, supplemental page table, and the frames it owns.
+Locks and conditional variables are used to protect the active frame list and the swap slot list.

+The locking order is as follows:
+`frames_lock->all vm_lock->fslock`

+The process can only hold one VM lock at the same time.
+So circular wait will never happen, which is one of the four necessary conditions for deadlock.

 >B6: A page fault in process P can cause another process Q's frame
 >to be evicted.
 How do you ensure that Q cannot access or modify